jose-oc/josefo-developer/content/linux/java-how-it-passes-params.en.md

   </div>

   <div style="text-align: justify">
-    In this example we&#8217;ve created a new object Person called Mary and we give this object to the method changePerson where the argument (in this case the Person Mary) is replaced by a new Person called &#8220;Blas de Lezo&#8221; but we noticed that this replacement haven&#8217;t been happen out of the method since the name printed is &#8220;Mary&#8221;.
+    In this example we've created a new object Person called Mary and we give this object to the method changePerson where the argument (in this case the Person Mary) is replaced by a new Person called &#8220;Blas de Lezo&#8221; but we noticed that this replacement haven't been happen out of the method since the name printed is &#8220;Mary&#8221;.
 This is because the pointer passed was a copy.
   </div>

   <div style="text-align: justify">